lambdagrid/lambdagrid-mfi/docs/api-reference/TextManager.md

-# API Reference for Text Manager
+# API Reference for TextManager

-The Text Manager package can be accessed via the `ping` API:
+The TextManager package can be accessed via the `ping` API:

 ```javascript
 import { ping } from 'lambdagrid-mfi';